 Meningitis is a very frightening disease because it can strike so quickly, causing someone to become seriously ill within hours and if not treated successfully can cause death and serious disability.
 In Ryan’s case, this was within less than 1 hour!!

 It does not discriminate and can affect anyone of any age or ethnic origin.
 Knowing the common symptoms is vital, as prompt medical treatment can mean the difference between life and death.
+Download the mobile App NOW to have all the information at your fingertips.

 What is meningitis?